Kerberooted/OSECOR/README.md

 Download the osecor.zip file or use git clone to clone the repository.

-Install the latest version of Python is installed (if not, installed):
+Install the latest version of Python is installed (if not already installed):

 sudo apt install python3 python3-pip -y